TheLsbt/Percy/README.md

 Although the Animation Timeline is useful there may be times when you only need the layers.

 # Installation
-Install percy by [downloading the pck file](https://github.com/TheLsbt/PixeloramaExtensions/blob/master/Percy.pck) and drag it onto a [Pixelorama](https://github.com/Orama-Interactive/Pixelorama) Window
+Install percy by downloading the [lastest release](https://github.com/TheLsbt/PixeloramaExtensions/blob/master/Percy.pck) and drag it onto a [Pixelorama](https://github.com/Orama-Interactive/Pixelorama) Window.
+After you have dragged the **.pck** file follow these steps.
+1. Edit >
+2. Prefrences >
+3. Extensions >
+4. Percy